DevastatingDj/dog-cat-classifier/README.md

-# Dog - Cat Classifier
+# Dog-Cat Classifier
-A dog and cat classifier with an accuracy of 79%.
-It is written in python using the keras library.
+A dog and cat classifier created using convolutional neural networks using the library keras in python.The model uses adam as optimizer and accuracy as metric.
+The model achieved a test set accuracy of 85%.

-## Getting started
+## Setup
-You must first need to train your model on a dataset of cats and dogs.
-The images of cats and dogs must be in separate folders and add those images to the training set and test set.
-By default the directory structure is 'dataset/training_set' and 'dataset/test_set'
+Building this projects requires Python3 to run the script CODE/kerasModel.py .
+The model is trained and saved in the file CODE/trained_model.h5 .

-## Prerequisites
+## Dependecies
-You must first need to install all the libraries that are required to run the script.
-These include:
+ the following python packages:

 * Keras
 * PIL
 * numpy
 * webrowser

-## Making single prediction
+## Making prediction
-Set the directory name in the variable 'image_predict' and run the code under the comment 'Train the model'

-And bam..
-The result will open in a separate browser window.
+Set the directory name in the variable 'image_predict' and run the code under the comment 'Train the model' The result will open in a separate browser window.